infracost/docs/docs/faq.md

 ## What's the difference between Infracost and Terraform Cloud's cost estimation?

 The key differences are:
-1. Infracost is free and open-source, Terraform Cloud's cost estimation is paid and closed source.
+1. Infracost [supports over 140 resources](/docs/supported_resources).
+Terraform Cloud supports 43 resources.
-2. Infracost [supports more resources](/docs/supported_resources) than Terraform Cloud's cost estimation feature.
+2. Infracost can be used to model [usage-based resources](/docs/usage_based_resources) and do what-if analysis.
-3. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations/cicd) into your workflows regardless of what source control and CI/CD system you use.
+3. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations/cicd) into your workflows regardless of the source control and CI/CD system being used.
 4. Infracost can be used with [Terragrunt](/docs/iac_tools/terragrunt).
 5. Infracost can output [HTML reports](/docs/multi_project/report) or JSON and be used alongside other tools.